 1 stick (113 grams) organic salted butter, softened

 85 grams (1/4 cup plus 2 tablespoons) organic cane sugar

 85 grams (1/4 cup plus 2 tablespoons) organic packed dark brown sugar

 255 grams (2 cups) organic all purpose flour

 425 grams (3 cups) finely chopped organic milk chocolate

 all natural chocolate and white sprinkles (like India Tree's Nature's Colors)

 Method Line 2 cookie sheets with parchment paper.

-In the bowl of your stand mixer fitted with paddle attachment, add the butter, sugar, brown sugar and vanilla extract.
+In the bowl of a stand mixer fitted with the paddle attachment, add the butter, sugar, brown sugar, and vanilla extract.
 Mix on low until combined and there’s no butter chunks.